AeroPython/aeropy/aeropy/Xfoil_Interaction/README.md

 -testing

--main (in progress)
+-main

--initial (in progress)
+-initial

-All 5 files must be in the same folder as xfoil.exe.
-Then, you can try the early version by executing main.py.
-It will generate and decode an example genoma for 20 profiles, test them in order to avoid inoperable profiles, and regenerate thosa that don't pass the test until there are 20.
-Then, the programe analize them with xfoil.
+-genetics

+-analice

+-cross

+-mutation

+-selection

+All 10 files must be in the same folder as xfoil.exe.

+Execute the main.py file in order to start the algorithm.

+It will randomly generate 30 profiles and test if they are viable, those wich aren't will be regenerated until they are.

+They will be analiced with xfoil, and scored and sorted depending on the values they achieve.

+Then, the best 3 will be selected as parents for the next generation.

 More info:
 https://docs.google.com/presentation/d/1_78ilFL-nbuN5KB5FmNeo-EIZly1PjqxqIB-ant-GfM/edit?usp=sharing